Macrometacorp/docs/docs/gdn.md

 # Global Data Network (GDN)

-Macrometa's Global Data Network (GDN) is a distributed backend for building global applications.
-The GDN offers different classes of services:
+Macrometa's Global Data Network (GDN) is a distributed backend network of edge servers offering enterprises the following services for building global applications:

-- Storage: The GDN offers collections as a distributed backend DB, allowing you to store, retrieve, update, and delete data for powering your applications.
+- **[Database](./database/index.md):** Build scalable, distributed backends for performing CRUD operations on data for your business applications.
-- Compute: These comprise powerful workers at the edge for powering processing-intensive workloads at ultra high performance and low latency.
+- **[Compute](./compute/index.md):** This comprise powerful workers at the edge for performing compute-intensive workloads at ultra high performance and low latency.

 ## Getting Started